sypsyp97/diffct/docs/source/fbp_parallel_example.rst

 Overview
 --------

-Filtered backprojection is the standard analytical reconstruction method for parallel beam CT.
+Parallel beam FBP is the standard analytical reconstruction method for 2D parallel beam CT.
 This example shows how to:

+- Configure parallel beam geometry parameters
 - Generate synthetic projection data using the Shepp-Logan phantom
 - Apply ramp filtering in the frequency domain
 - Perform backprojection to reconstruct the image
-- Visualize the reconstruction results
+- Visualize and evaluate reconstruction results

 Mathematical Background
 -----------------------